Orbit, Face, Neck, Sinus MRI - CAM 738

 • Ulceration of overlying skin

-• Mass present ≥ two weeks (or uncertain duration) without significant
+• Mass present ≥ two weeks (or uncertain duration) without significant fluctuation and not considered of infectious cause

 • History of cancer

-• Pediatric (≤ 18 years old) considerations10
+• Pediatric (≤18 years old) considerations44

 Note: For discrete cystic lesions of the neck, an ultrasound should be performed as initial imaging unless there is a high suspicion of malignancy

-• Neck Mass (parotid)45
+• Neck Mass (parotid)42

 • Parotid mass found on other imaging study and needing further evaluation (US is the initial imaging study of a parotid region mass)

-• Neck Mass (thyroid)47
+• Neck Mass (thyroid)45

 Note: US is the initial imaging study of a thyroid region mass.
 Biopsy is usually the next step.
 In the evaluation of known thyroid malignancy, CT is preferred over MRI since there is less respiratory motion artifact.
-Chest CT may be included for preoperative assessment in some cases
+Chest CT may be included for preoperative assessment in some cases.

-• MR Sialography to evaluate salivary ducts51,52
+• MR Sialography to evaluate salivary ducts49,50

 • Otoscopic exam, nasolaryngoscopy, lab evaluation (ESR, CBC) AND

-• Risk factor for malignancy i.e., tobacco use, alcohol use, dysphagia, weight loss OR age older than 50 years
+• Risk factor for malignancy, i.e., tobacco use, alcohol use, dysphagia, weight loss OR age older than 50 years

 • Diagnosed primary hyperparathyroidism when surgery is planned